llnl/RAJAPerf/docs/sphinx/dev_guide/kernel_class_impl.rst

   * A CUDA GPU kernel ``add`` is implemented for the ``Base_CUDA`` variant.
-  * The method to execute the CUDA kernel variants ``ADD::runCudaVariantImpl`` is templated on a ``block_size`` parameter, which represents the *tuning parameter*, and is passes to the kernel launch methods.
+  * The method to execute the CUDA kernel variants ``ADD::runCudaVariantImpl`` is templated on a ``block_size`` parameter, which represents the *tuning parameter*, and is passed to the kernel launch methods.
 The ``setBlockSize`` function is called to provide this block_size to caliper.
   * The ``RAJAPERF_GPU_BLOCK_SIZE_TUNING_DEFINE_BOILERPLATE`` macro is
     used outside the method implementation, to define "block_size" tunings for